DanSamedov/Minecraft-server-tracker/README.md

 3. Click the 'Online' button to see the current players online on the server.
 4. Click the 'Subscription' button to subscribe/unsubscribe from notifications about player activity.

-## How to Run the Bot Locally

-1. Clone this repository to your local machine.
-2. Create a `.env` file in the root directory and add your bot token and server API URL:

 ---

 Made with ❤️ by Danylo Samedov